 Genuine professional pride

-Pride is a basic emotion that appears when a person attributes an achievement to their own efforts.
+Pride is a basic emotion that arises when a person attributes achievement to their own efforts.
 Like a runner who feels satisfied after a marathon, knowing how much training went into it.
 We feel uplifted when we master a difficult task or make progress.
 Why is it important to measure pride in the context of AI?
 There are two opposing assumptions.

 Meaning embedded in the work